andrzejlisek/ScriptSDCC/Readme.md

-# ScriptSDCC 1.0
+# ScriptSDCC 2.0

-## General purpose and description
+## Description and general purpose
-ScriptSDCC is machine code interpreter compatible with MCS51 and Z180 architecture.
+ScriptSDCC is machine code interpreter compatible with MCS51 and Z180 architectures.
 It uses 64kB code and data memory, which can be common or separated, but on Z80/Z180 architecture, separated  memory is not usable, because Z80/Z180 processor is not designed to work on separated data and program memory.
-ScriptSDCC requires Windows system with SDCC compiler installed with add SDCC path to environment variable PATH.
+ScriptSDCC requires Windows or Linux system with SDCC compiler installed with add SDCC path to environment variable PATH.
 This compiler is invoked during compiling and running script.
-ScriptSDCC is designed to be compatible at the source level with MCS51 and Z180, so in most cases, the same source can be compiled and run on either MSC51 or Z180 without changes.
+ScriptSDCC is designed to be compatible at the script source level with MCS51 and Z180, so in most cases, the same source can be compiled and run on either MSC51 or Z180 without changes.
 The only IO interface is the special address space with 256 bytes length called as swap memory.
 The IO interfaces existing in real processors are not supported.
 Interrupts are not supported, so interrupt functions can not be called.
 ScriptSDCC has three input/output modules, each module exists in 4 independent instances.
 This modules are console, spreadsheet and graph.
 You can watch the same instance of I/O module in several windows, especially when you want to display graph in several perspectives.

+## Bundle tab
+You can define bundle, which consists of maximum 256 independed scripts.
+This is usable to run one script from another script or run several script simultaneously.

+Each script is run in independed virtual machine, but IO and memory buffer is shared, so the first script can generate data, which are aquired by second script.

-## Project configuration
+## Script tab
-On the __Project__ tab, you can create/edit ScriptSDCC project using following data:
+You can create/edit ScriptSDCC script definition using following data:
 * __Description__ - User text intended to describe project, this text does not affect in script compiling and running.
 * __View/Edit command__ - System command to view od edit project.
 For example, using this command you can open source file in text editor or display project folder.
 * __Source file name__ - You have to input source *.c file with path.
 The path can be absolute or relative to project file.
 The file will be copied into temporary directory before compiling.